kaitlynstrickfaden/edger/README.md

 ## Functions

-For now, this package contains three functions:
+There are three main functions in the `contourr` package.
+These are:

 * `ct_find`: a function for finding and recoloring contours in a single image, with the option to save the recolored image.
-The main purpose of this function is for the user to tinker with contour values to find the one best suited to their image.
-* `ct_cvdf`: an interactive function to help you find the right contour values for multiple images and then save those contour values in a data frame.
-* `ct_overlay`: a function for applying contour lines to a new set of images.
-This function builds on the `ct_find` function by applying the same recolored pixels to a new set of images.
+* `ct_apply`: a function for applying contours to a new set of images.
+This function builds on the `ct_find` function by applying the contours found in one image to a new set of images.
 It also saves the recolored images with "contourr" appended to the original file name.
+* `ct_roi`: an interactive function to help you find the right contour values for a series of input images.
+The drawn region(s) of interest and contour values are compiled and output as a list to then be used as inputs to the `ct_apply` function.

+The rest of the functions in the package are helper functions that feed into the main wrapper functions.

 For a detailed description of the methodology behind the functions, refer to the `contourr_methodology` [vignette](https://github.com/kaitlynstrickfaden/contourr/blob/master/vignettes/contourr_methodology.md).
 For a detailed description of the functions in the package, refer to the `contourr_use` [vignette](https://github.com/kaitlynstrickfaden/contourr/blob/master/vignettes/contourr_use.md).